PLAYG0N/mkdocs-panzoom/docs/Usage.md

 ```

+The key for the activation can be [configuered or disabled](./index.md#use-different-key)!

 ## Mouse

 Press ++alt++ and grab the diagram with your mouse to move it.
 The same applies to the zooming press ++alt++ and scroll.